C5-convertase: Function

 The target of C5 convertase is complement protein C5.
 C5 is a two-chain (α, β) plasma glycoprotein (Mr = 196,000).
 C5 and C3 have similar structure.
 However, C5 does not appear to contain the internal thiol ester group reported for C3 and C4.
 C5 has relatively few disulfide bonds.
 There are three disulfide bonds in C5a, the α-chain has 15 half-Cystines, and the β-chain has only 6 half-Cystines.
 This comparatively low level of stabilizing disulfide bridges may provide a partial explanation for the irreversible conformational change imparted on C5 after cleavage to C5a and C5b.
 In addition, the relatively low number of disulfide bonds could account for instability of C5 when exposed to chaotropic agents such as potassium thiocyanate.
 Electron micrographs of negatively stained C5 indicate that the protein is irregular in shape and contains several lobes.

 First of all, C5 has to bind to C3b fragment.
 The capacity to bind C3b is a stable feature of component C5, as C5b also has this binding capacity.
-The C5 convertase selectively cleaves an Arginyl-Leucine peptide bond at position 74-75 in the α-chain (Mr = 116,000) of C5. α´-chain (Mr, = 105,000) and the activation peptide, C5a, is formed, while β-chain (Mr = 80,000) remains unchanged.
+The C5 convertase selectively cleaves an Arginyl-Leucine peptide bond at position 74-75 in the α-chain (Mr = 116,000) of C5.
+Research has shown that during the classical pathway of the complement system, an inactive A6 allotype of c4 completely stalls the molecules' ability to act as a c5 binding subunit1.
+This defect in C4A6 activity happens during the C5 binding step to the 4b and c3b complex. α´-chain (Mr, = 105,000) and the activation peptide, C5a, is formed, while β-chain (Mr = 80,000) remains unchanged.